tawazz/Tazzy-Helpers/README.md

 # Using Tazzy-Helpers

-* To include the in your project:
+* To use Tazzy-Helpers in your project:
     * include "Tazzy-Helpers/autoload.php";

 * Database accesss: